runnndmc/JS-CheatSheet/arrays.md

 ## array.slice()

-a **method** that returns a **shallow COPY** of a portion of an array into a new array object selected from start to end where the start and end represent the index of items in that array.
+a **method** that returns a **shallow COPY** of a portion of an array into a new array object selected from start to end.
+The start and end represent the index of items in that shalllow copy array.

 _the original array will **not** be modified_